brmson/yodaqa/doc/HIGHLEVEL.md

 In this phase, we simply take a **QuestionCAS** and run a bunch of annotators on it.
 Notable types of final featuresets produced by the annotators:

-  * "Keyword".
-(Possibly "Keyphrase".)
-  * "NEAnswerType" with named entity types as features.
-  * We may consider also other answer types than NE-based.
+  * **Clue.** These represent key information stored in the question that is then used in primary search.
+E.g. "What was the first book written by Terry Pratchett?" should generate clues "first", "book", "first book" and "Terry Pratchett".

+  * **Focus.** This is the focus point of the sentence where you should be able to place the answer.
+In "What was the first book written by Terry Pratchett?", "what" is the focus.
+In "The actor starring in Moon?", "the actor" is the focus (though that doesn't work terribly well).
+    Typically, focus would be used by aligning algorithms.

+  * **LAT** (Lexical Answer Type).
+These are words that should be type-coercable to the answer term.
+E.g. "Who starred in Moon?" should generate LATs "who", "actor", possibly "star".
+Candidate answers will be matched against LATs to acquire score.
+Focus is typically always also an LAT.

+  * **NEAT** (Named Entity Answer Type).
+These are named entity types that should match named entity types of generated answers.
+E.g. "Who starred in Moon?" should generate NEATs "NEperson", "NEactor".
+    Candidate answers will be matched against NEATs to acquire score.

-(As is the case in the rest of the flow, multiple annotators may concurrently produce the same featuresets.
-Also, the annotators producing final featuresets may work on top of intermediate featuresets produced by other annotators earlier.)
+As is the case in the rest of the flow, multiple annotators may concurrently produce the same featuresets.
+At the same time, not all featuresets may be produced, especially in the beginning.

+Also, the annotators producing final featuresets may work on top of intermediate featuresets produced by other annotators earlier; e.g., tokenization will be done first and reused by anyone else.

+See also Lally et al., Question analysis: How Watson reads a clue.

 ## Primary Search